Kathy

 Del Beccaro

-I have led over two dozen consulting projects for public, non-profit, and philanthropic clients that combine place-based research and strategy development for new community hubs, philanthropic investments, and programmatic initiatives.
-My projects usually occur at the ecosystem-level and consider the collective needs, challenges, and power of many small players and stakeholders involved in a place, sector, or common struggle.
+I've worked with over two dozen public, non-profit, and philanthropic clients to execute place-based research and develop new models for community-based real estate projects, investments, and programs that prioritize economic mobility, racial equity planning, and cultural empowerment.
+My projects occur at the ecosystem-level and consider the needs, challenges, and power of the many stakeholders involved in a place or sector.

-In 2023, while I was consulting for Rockaway Film Festival to identify a new cinema space and build organizational capacity, we came across an opportunity to develop a multi-sector community hub built around cinema.
-In 2024 until 2026, I left my urban planning practice to serve as RFF’s first full-time Managing Director, develop that project, and scale the organization’s operations to match its future scope.
-This first-hand experience in non-profit leadership and community anchor development has shaped my hands-on, flexible approach with clients pursuing similar projects.
+In 2023, while I was consulting for Rockaway Film Festival to identify a new cinema space and build organizational capacity, we came across an unexpected opportunity to transform a vacant civic asset into a large-scale, multi-sector community hub and resilience center.
+In 2024 until 2026, I stepped in as RFF’s first Managing Director to develop that project, launch a full-time non-profit, and scale its operations to match its future scope.
+This first-hand experience in non-profit leadership and community anchor development has deeply impacted my hands-on, flexible approach with clients pursuing similar projects.

 I have given guest lectures at the Yale School of Management Inclusive Economic Development Lab and the Flatbush Central Small Business Academy.
 In 2025, I served on a funding panel for the NYC DCLA Cultural Development Fund.

 The keystone of all my work is the small business economy.
-By small business, I mean independently owned and governed small enterprises, non-profits, coalitions, collectives, and cooperatives, including freelancers, artists, and informal groups.
-Independent small businesses continue to shape* the U.S. economy and workforce across industries.
-They show up in brick-and-mortar locations, transient and mobile spaces, and on the internet, where preserving places for small players to freely conduct business is as challenging and crucial as it is in our real estate markets.
+By small business, I mean independently owned and governed small enterprises, non-profits, coalitions, and cooperatives, including freelancers, artists, solopreneurs, and informal groups.
+Small businesses continue to shape* the U.S. economy and workforce across industries.
+They show up in brick-and-mortar locations, transient spaces, and on the internet, where preserving connection between small businesses and customers is as challenging and crucial as it is in our real estate markets.

-My belief in better models for economies, cities, and communities all stem from my supreme faith in small players.
+My belief in better models for economies, cities, and communities stems from my supreme faith in small players.
 Small businesses and their workers bring value to my life every day, and I’m dedicated to doing what I can to help them preserve autonomy while building collective power.

-*In the United States, 99.9% of businesses are small (employing less than 200 people).
+*In the U.S., 99.9% of businesses are small (employing less than 200 people).
 Those small businesses employ 46% of the American workforce and make up 44% of GDP.
-My research has proven that small business owners have a distinct mindset and set of priorities and behaviors as employers, and are much more likely to adopt employer practices that lead to job quality and economic mobility for low-wage workers.
+My research has demonstrated that small business owners have distinct mindsets, priorities, and behaviors as employers, and are much more likely to adopt employer practices that lead to job quality and economic mobility for their workers.